2016 Euro Winners Cup

-The 2016 Euro Winners Cup was the fourth edition of Euro Winners Cup, an annual continental beach soccer tournament for top European clubs, similar to that of the UEFA Champions League, held in Catania, Italy, from 23–29 May 2016.
+The 2016 Euro Winners Cup was the fourth edition of Euro Winners Cup, an annual continental beach soccer tournament for top European clubs, similar to that of the UEFA Champions League, held in Catania, Italy, from 23 to 29 May 2016.
 Russian team BSC Kristall were the defending champions.

 Participating teams

 A record 28 nations represented by an increased total of 32 clubs participated in the tournament.
 Similarly to the UEFA Champions League, the higher quality leagues received more than one spot in the competition for their respective leagues' clubs to compete.
 The other leagues were represented solely by their champions.